'What's in a name? That which we call a rose by any other name would smell as sweet'.-William Shakespeare

 The embodiment of this process, were the elegiac ullagones that preceded the memorable dirge.
 I had seen enough to convince me that the issue of death was complex in nature, and sadly attached to the evolution of this case.
 It also had bedawed my awareness and resolution that I had pondered the limits of extrapolative extrasensory perception.

-I returned to the headquarters of the Victoria Police.
+I had returned to the headquarters of the Victoria Police.
 There I began to converse with Captain Clapperton and Officer Brunswick, as they listened.

 'Brunswick, you would not believe me, if I told you that death is an expostulatory provocation, within an explicable occurrence.
 It may confusticate you, and adaw you with the horror seen, but it is nothing more than a farrago of fact and legend that has been hyperbolic in its nimiety', I said.